openebs/zfs-localpv/docs/storageclasses.md

 ### StorageClass With k8s Scheduler

-The ZFS-LocalPV Driver has two types of its own scheduling logic, VolumeWeighted and CapacityWeighted (Supported from zfs-driver:1.3.0+).
+The LocalPV-ZFS Driver has two types of its own scheduling logic, VolumeWeighted and CapacityWeighted (Supported from zfs-driver:1.3.0+).
 To choose any one of the scheduler add scheduler parameter in storage class and give its value accordingly.
 ```
 parameters:
  scheduler: "VolumeWeighted"